 The whole estate, including the villa, the restaurant, the vineyards and the garden terraces, has been meticulously restored.

-This rural ideal offers magnificent views over the Lesser Town, and across the Vltava River to the Old Town.
-And yet the restaurant is only a few minutes walk from the metro station Malostranska.
+This rural ideal affords diners magnificent views over the Lesser Town and across the Vltava River to the Old Town.

 Piano Nobile presents a menu of Czech and International dishes.
 There is an emphasis on employing fresh seasonal ingredients, and the food is well-prepared and presented.